Step-by-Step Guide to Becoming a Social Worker (LMSW & LCSW) in New York

 Some employers specifically offer social work field placement opportunities for LMSW holders seeking to build their clinical experience toward LCSW licensing, paying a stipend rather than a full salary.

 Perhaps surprisingly, most social work positions in the Empire State will accept applicants at either level of licensure.
 This speaks to the serious need for social workers and the shortage of qualified candidates throughout the state.
-It also shows the flexibility that employers offer in working at your appropriate level of licensure.

 Step 6.
 Apply for the LCSW and Take the ASWB Clinical Exam to Become Clinically Qualified in New York State

-(for clinical social work candidates only!)
+(For clinical social work candidates only!)

 To make the jump up to LCSW, you’ll have to repeat the licensing application process described above after completing the 2,000-hour experience requirement.
 Then you’ll also have to pass ASWB’s Clinical examination.